orsenthil/senthil.learntosolveit.com/posts/2017/02/19/yashwant-kanetkar-let-us-c.rst

 .. description:
 .. type: text

-I came across an article on `Yashwant Kanetkar`_, and it rekindled many of my fond memories.
+I came across an article about `Yashwant Kanetkar`_, and it rekindled many of my fond memories.

     Let Us C is not merely a book, but a bible for millions of programmers in India.